MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### [Azure PowerShell](#tab/azurepowershell)
 Azure PowerShell can be run in Azure Cloud Shell.
 This document details how to use PowerShell in Azure Cloud Shell.
 For more information, refer [Quickstart for Azure Cloud Shell](/azure/cloud-shell/quickstart).

-Launch [Azure Cloud Shell](https://shell.azure.com/) and use PowerShell to perform the following these steps:
+Launch [Azure Cloud Shell](https://shell.azure.com/) and use PowerShell to install an extension following these steps:

 1. Set up parameters from your subscription, resource group, and clusters:
     ```powershell